alexfernandez/alexfernandez.github.io/2024/avis-minima.md

 We will have time to prolong flight time with bigger models.

 Luckily Lithium ion polymer (or LiPo) batteries are small and lightweight.
-The drone industry has here once again come to our rescue: there are in the market of all sizes and denominations.
+The drone industry has come to our rescue, as has often happened in the course of this project: there are batteries in the market of all sizes and denominations.
 But we will go a different way: drone batteries are optimized for output, while in our case we hardly require a quick energy discharge.